okhoel/elprice-influxdb/README.md

 ### Error in data at https://www.hvakosterstrommen.no/ related to the ending of DST on October 30th 2022
 NOTE: The data in the API is fixed, but these files will be available to use as an example of how to use the OVERRIDE_URL.

 The ending of daylight savings time on October 30th 2022 meant that this day was 25 hours long, and this introduced an error in the data at https://www.hvakosterstrommen.no/strompris-api.
-Before the data in the API was fixed the OVERRIDE_URL coul be used to correct this data.
+Before the data in the API was fixed the OVERRIDE_URL could be used to correct this data.
 Corrected json files for each region can be found here:
 | Region | URL |
 | -- | -- |
 | NO1 | https://gist.github.com/okhoel/e13bcb8713374d121eaf5101da79a917/raw/cf790c3b2b64653416010ee978513cf24029138a/elprice_2022_10_30_NO1.json |